PantalaLabs/BionicGlove/README.md

 #### Conventions:

-Methods with parameters.
 Every method has one kind of parameter.
 Be careful not to mix the types of parameters or unexpected results may happen.

 1. uint32_t ms - means millisseconds , you can use any unsigned long int number
 2. uint8_t raw - refers to any of the raw data received in the data packet.
 You can use any unsigned 8 bit number, or any of the DEFINES available that starts with "RAW_" :